svecosystem/mode-watcher/README.md

 <slot />
 ```

-The `ModeWatcher` component will automatically detect the user's preferences and apply/remove the `dark` class, along with the corresponding `color-scheme` style attribute to the `html` element.
+The `ModeWatcher` component will automatically detect the user's preferences and apply/remove the `"dark"` class, along with the corresponding `color-scheme` style attribute to the `html` element.

 `ModeWatcher` will automatically track operating system preferences and apply these if no user preference is set.
 If you wish to disable this behavior, set the `track` prop to `false`: